-- (c) by using other identification methods which ensure the identification of the person with a high level of confidence, the conformity of which shall be confirmed by a conformity assessment body; by means of a certificate of a qualified electronic signature or of a qualified electronic seal issued in compliance with point (a) or (b); or - (d) through the physical presence of the natural person or of an authorised representative of the legal person by appropriate procedures and in accordance with national laws. by using other identification methods recognised at national level which provide equivalent assurance in terms of reliability to physical presence.
-The equivalent assurance shall be confirmed by a conformity assessment body. - (da) The verification of the attributes referred to in the first subparagraph shall be verified, by appropriate means, by the qualified trust service provider, either directly or by relying on a third party, based on one of the following methods or on a combination thereof when needed, and in accordance with the implementing acts referred to in paragraph 1a: - (i) by means of the European Digital Identity Wallet or a notified electronic identification means which meets the requirements set out in Article 8 with regard to the assurance level 'high'; - (ii) by means of a certificate of a qualified electronic signature or of a qualified electronic seal issued in compliance with point (a), (c) or (d); - (iii) by means of a qualified electronic attestation of attributes; - (iv) by using other methods, which ensure the verification of the attributes with a high level of confidence, the conformity of which shall be confirmed by a conformity assessment body; - (v) through the physical presence of the natural person or of an authorised representative of the legal person by appropriate [evidences,] procedures and in accordance with national laws.' - 1a.
+- (c) by using other identification methods which ensure the identification of the person with a high level of confidence, the conformity of which shall be confirmed by a conformity assessment body; by means of a certificate of a qualified electronic signature or of a qualified electronic seal issued in compliance with point (a) or (b); or - (d) through the physical presence of the natural person or of an authorised representative of the legal person, by means of appropriate evidence and procedures, in accordance with national laws.by using other identification methods recognised at national level which provide equivalent assurance in terms of reliability to physical presence.
+The equivalent assurance shall be confirmed by a conformity assessment body. - 1b.
+The verification of the attributes referred to in the paragraph 1 shall be performed, by appropriate means, by the qualified trust service provider, either directly or by means of a third party, on the basis of one of the following methods or, where necessary, on a combination thereof, in accordance with the implementing acts referred to in paragraph 1c: - (a) by means of the European Digital Identity Wallet or a notified electronic identification means which meets the requirements set out in Article 8 with regard to the assurance level high; - (b) by means of a certificate of a qualified electronic signature or of a qualified electronic seal, issued in accordance with paragraph 1a, point (a), (c) or (d); - (c) by means of a qualified electronic attestation of attributes; - (d) by using other methods, which ensure the verification of the attributes with a high level of confidence, the conformity of which shall be confirmed by a conformity assessment body; - (e) by means of the physical presence of the natural person or of an authorised representative of the legal person, by means of appropriate evidences and procedures, in accordance with national laws. - 1c.
 By...
-[12 months after the date of entry into force of this amending Regulation], the Commission shall by means of implementing acts, establish a list of reference standards and when necessary, establish technical specifications and procedures for the verification of identity and attributes in accordance with paragraph 1 of this Article.
+[12 months from the date of entry into force of this amending Regulation], the Commission shall, by means of implementing acts, establish a list of reference standards and, where necessary, establish technical specifications and procedures for the verification of identity and attributes in accordance with paragraph 1, 1a and 1b of this Article.
 Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 48(2). - 2.
 A qualified trust service provider providing qualified trust services shall: - (a) inform the supervisory body at least one month before implementing any change in the provision of its qualified trust services or at least three months in case of an intention to cease those activities.
-The supervisory body may request additional information or the result of a conformity assessment and may condition the granting of the permission to implement the intended changes to the qualified trust services.
-If the verification is not concluded within three months of notification, the supervisory body shall inform the trust service provider, specifying the reasons for the delay and the period within which the verification is to be concluded.